OCHA-DAP/hdx-signals/src/indicators/idmc/README.md

 they are considered two separate "events".
 In this way, the IDMC data is reconstituted into an events dataset, but combining multiple events from the raw data.

+Since delays exist in the IDMC reporting, emails are only generated when new flags are less than 60 days old.

 ## Output datasets

-`flags.csv`: flagging dataset.
-Beyond the automated messaging in the flags dataset, there is an experimental `summary_experiment` column.
-This column is an AI generated summary of the causes and context of displacement for the IDU events used to generate the flag.

-`flags_full.csv`: flagging dataset that has all subflags for the IDMC data included.
-Used to determine in recursive runs if there have been additional flags identified for a crisis and when to activate email alerts.
+`flags_idmc.csv`: flagging dataset.

-`raw.csv`: raw IDU output.
+`raw_idmc.csv`: raw IDU output.
 This includes all reported events used to feed into the alerts.
 Can be explored to better contextualize the reported displacement.

-`wrangled.csv`: wrangled displacement data.
+`wrangled_idmc.csv`: wrangled displacement data.
 Includes all time series data (daily to yearly), whether or not each type of alert was flagged that day, and the total number of flags for each day as a time series.
 Useful for plotting time series of displacement and when flags were generated.